burkfers/qmk_userspace_features/maccel/readme.md

 The OFFSET variable moves the entire curve towards left/right.
 Offsetting the curve to the right means acceleration will kick in later, which is useful for low speed precision - in effect what you would otherwise have used SNIPING mode for.
 The maccel feature basically eliminates the need for a sniping mode.

-The LIMIT variable sets the upper limit for the acceleration curve.
-This is the maximum acceleration factor the curve will reach.
+The LIMIT variable sets the lower limit for the acceleration curve.
+This is the acceleration factor at which the curve will start.

-A good starting point for tweaking your settings, is to set your default DPI to what you'd normally have set your sniping DPI.
-Then set the LIMIT variable to a factor that results in a bit higher than your usual default DPI.
-For example, if my usual settings are a default DPI of 1000 and a sniping DPI of 200, I would now set my default DPI to 200, and set my LIMIT variable to 6, which will result in an equivalent DPI scaling of 200*6=1200 at the upper limit of the acceleration curve.
+A good starting point for tweaking your settings, is to set your default DPI to a value that is snappy and makes it easy to cross your screen.
+Then set the LIMIT variable to a factor that when multiplied with your DPI speed results in a slow and precise movement.
+For example, if my usual settings are a default DPI of 1000 and a sniping DPI of 200, I would now set my default DPI to 1000, and set my LIMIT variable to 0.2, which will result in an equivalent DPI scaling of 1000*0.2=200 at the lower limit of the acceleration curve.
 From there you can start playing around with the variables until you arrive at something to your liking.

 To aid in dialing in your settings just right, a debug mode exists to print mathy details to the console.
 Refer to the QMK documentation on how to *enable the console and debugging*, then enable mouse acceleration debugging in `config.h`:
 ```c